z448/repo/README.md

 # INSTALLATION

-- Install via C<cpan>
+- Install via cpan

 ```bash
 # switch to root
 cpan App::Repo
 ```

-- or compile and install it yourself as 'root'
+- or compile and install it yourself

 ```bash
 # switch to root